EndPointCorp/end-point-blog/2023/05/cesium-labels.md

 ---
 title: Cesium Labels
 author: Dmitry Kiselev
-date: 2023-05-19
+date: 2023-05-24
 tags:
 - visionport
 - cesium
 - gis
 - open-source
+github_issue_number: 1969
 ---

 ![A 16th-century topographical map of ancient Rome.
 Buildings are drawn in simple, clear, engraved lines.
 Streets and important structures like the Pantheon are labeled in Latin.](/blog/2023/05/cesium-labels/rome-map.webp)

 <!-- Image: Topographical Map of Ancient Rome by Nicolas Beatrizet, 1557.
 Public domain, acquired from https://www.nga.gov/collection/art-object-page.112707.html -->

-Improving place labels in Cesium has been a longstanding request from some of our VisionPort clients.
+Improving place labels in CesiumJS, the open source JavaScript library for 3D globes and maps, has been a longstanding request from some of our VisionPort clients.
 The display of labels embedded in imagery has not been up to their expectations.
-The names look upside down as the globe is rotated and there's no option to change the language.
+The names look upside down as the globe is rotated and there's no option to change the language:

 ![The old Cesium labels.
 The 3D camera is rotated so that the labels reading "New York", "Kips Bay", etc., are at a 90 degree angle, making it difficult to read.](/blog/2023/05/cesium-labels/cesium-old-labels.webp)